Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 Explore [The Land of Vominheim](https://www.nexusmods.com/skyrimspecialedition/mods/70963) and discover the many mysterious locations it has to offer.
 Defeat powerful enemies and collect unique armor sets and weapons as you journey into this unforgiving land.
 Recent discoveries also lead to a new, desolated land, [the island of Pharos](https://www.nexusmods.com/skyrimspecialedition/mods/10423) is ready to be explored by visiting an old shipwreck in the north of Skyrim.

 If you need more informations or just want learn more about the mods in use, visit the mod pages linked here or in the [Changes to gameplay document](https://github.com/chri3i/Ruvaak-Readme/blob/main/changes%20to%20gameplay.md)

+## Keybinds

+- for Gamepad users it's as easy as looking at [TUCS](https://www.nexusmods.com/skyrimspecialedition/mods/29381).
+- changed the ``tween menu`` to be ``LB + Start`` to not accidentally dodge off a cliff anymore.

+- Additionally to TUCS:
+  - D-Pad Left = opens a follower menu that allows you various QOL features. works on modded followers
+  - LB = Power attack **MODIFIER** hold the key and use LT/RT for power attacks.

+     **does only work as long as the modifier key is helt**

+- for Keyboard users:
+  - will be expanded once someone tells me the keys cause i don't play with kb&m